 To obtain the Qualified Airport Wildlife Biologist designation through The Wildlife Society Certification Program, applicants will need to meet the following requirements:

-- Be approved by TWS as an Associate or Certified Wildlife Biologist®
+- Be approved by TWS as a Certified Wildlife Biologist®

 - Take and pass an airport wildlife hazard management training course acceptable to the FAA Administrator